Merkoba/Huebot/README.md

 >rss_urls

-The rss urls to check,
+The rss urls to check.

+It has a special format where options can be given at the end:

+`someurl link` or `someurl text` or `someurl text,link` or `someurl text,bullet`

+This specifies what to output.

 # Replacements